Process Technologies for Helium Recovery from Natural Gas: A Review

 The helium is vapourised with the nitrogen in each flash stage, where the liquid natural gas is used to pre-heat the feed.
 This process can also be applied to the overheads product of the NRU after being cooled (partially condensed) for separating the gases.
 (West, 2009) Crude helium concentrations in the products are dependent on the feed composition, pressure drops and temperature changes.

-Figure 3: Schematic of a multi-flash process for recovery of helium from natural gas (Rufford et al, 2014)
+Figure 3: Schematic of a multi-flash process for the recovery of helium from natural gas (Rufford et al, 2014)

 In the single-column heat-pumped process (Figure 4), a purified NG feed is pre-cooled in the main cryogenic heat exchanger (MCHE; against the rejected nitrogen) and then fed to a high-pressure column (13 – 28 bar).
-The vapour rejected from the top of the column contains nitrogen and helium.
+The vapour ejected from the top of the column contains nitrogen and helium.
 A closed-loop (methane used as working fluid) supplies heat to the reboiler and cooling duty to the condenser.
-The methane is condensed and drawn from the bottom of the tower where after it is flashed over a control valve (reduction in pressure).
+The methane is condensed and drawn from the bottom of the tower whereafter it is flashed over a control valve (reduction in pressure).
 The feed gas and rejected nitrogen from the top of the column is used to heat the methane prior to being compressed into downstream facilities.
 This process produces a nitrogen-rich stream containing approximately 1-3 % helium, depending on feed gas conditions.
 (Rufford et al, 2014)

 Figure 4: Single column heat-pumped process (Agrawal et al, 2003)

-The feed gas is cooled against cold product streams in a cryogenic heat exchanger (main feed / product HX) and is fed to the bottom of the high-pressure column.
+The feed gas is cooled against cold product streams in a cryogenic heat exchanger (main feed/product HX) and is fed to the bottom of the high-pressure column.
 In this high-pressure column, the helium is recovered from the feed at typical operating pressures between 10 – 25 bar.
 Reflux for the low-pressure and the high-pressure column is provided by means of the column’s partial condenser (not illustrated).
 The helium is contained in the non-condensed part of the high-

 Figure 5: Double-column process for nitrogen rejection and helium recovery (Häussinger et al, 2005)

 The final separation of nitrogen from methane in the bottoms from the high-pressure column is performed in the low-pressure column.
 The nitrogen-rich overhead product of the low-pressure column is heated in a heat exchanger against the bottoms of the high-pressure column.
 To achieve a low concentration of nitrogen in the methane-rich residual product, a reboiler is required at the bottom of the low-pressure column.
 The reboiler duty is provided by condensation of the top nitrogen stream from the high-pressure column.
 The required heat transfer is possible because of the higher nitrogen stream temperature compared with the methane temperature from the bottom of the low-pressure column.
-A methane-rich stream is produced at the bottom of the low-pressure column which is pumped to an elevated pressure, vapourised and heated against the natural gas feed.
+A methane-rich stream is produced at the bottom of the low-pressure column which is pumped to elevated pressure, vapourised and heated against the natural gas feed.
 (Rufford et al, 2014)

 Modern cryogenic helium recovery processes are significantly more complicated than the simplified single-column and double-column systems described.
-The dual-column cycle shares many common features with the double-column process, but has a higher level of integration between process and refrigeration streams.
+The dual-column cycle shares many common features with the double-column process but has a higher level of integration between process and refrigeration streams.
 Depending on the local feed gas composition, and available product markets, the complete, integrated cryogenic process may include the recovery of heavier hydrocarbons, fuel gas and nitrogen fractions, in addition to the recovery of crude helium.
 (Rufford et al, 2014)

 1.3 Helium upgrading and purification processes

 The crude helium from the NRU must be upgraded to a helium concentration of at least 90 % prior to liquefaction.
 The impurities still contained in the crude helium; nitrogen, methane, hydrogen and sometimes neon, must be removed in several stages.
-The upgrading process include condensation of the bulk components, catalytic oxidation of any trace hydrogen, separation of water, carbon dioxide and oxygen from the reactor by condensation of the water and then within a PSA unit, and removal of the final traces of nitrogen in another PSA unit.
+The upgrading process includes condensation of the bulk components, catalytic oxidation of any trace hydrogen, separation of water, carbon dioxide and oxygen from the reactor by condensation of the water and then within a PSA unit, and removal of the final traces of nitrogen in another PSA unit.
 The product from these steps can approach helium purities of 99.995 %.
 (Daly, 2005)

 Figure 6 is a schematic representation of a typical process to purify upgraded helium.
 The upgraded helium is mixed with air (provision of combustion oxygen), heated to above 300K and compressed through a catalyst bed to oxidise traces of hydrogen or remaining hydrocarbons.
 The product from the reactor is cooled to condense any water formed and sent through a water separator from where the top gases are fed to a PSA unit.
 Molecular sieves in the PSA unit may be used for further dehydration, carbon dioxide and oxygen capture.
 (Rufford et al, 2014)

-To attain a helium purity of 99.995 %, the hydrogen-free gas needs to flow through a low temperature PSA unit (Lindemann et al, 2010) and/or additional cryogenic condensation processes to remove nitrogen to less to 10ppmv (Agrawal et al, 2003).
+To attain a helium purity of 99.995 %, the hydrogen-free gas needs to flow through a low-temperature PSA unit (Lindemann et al, 2010) and/or additional cryogenic condensation processes to remove nitrogen to less to 10ppmv (Agrawal et al, 2003).
 Four-bed PSA molecular sieve units containing adsorbent such as zeolite 4A are commonly used.
 The nitrogen blowdown gas from the PSA purification unit is compressed, dried and recycled to the inlet of the upgrader where it is combined with the crude helium feed.
 (Rufford et al, 2014)

 Common industry processes for liquefaction of helium are based on isenthalpic throttling of the purified helium across a Joule-Thomson valve.
 The purified helium is compressed (to 20 bar) and pre-cooled to 80K with exhaust from the helium expander or liquid nitrogen, then cooled to 20K with hydrogen refrigerant or below 80K again with exhaust from the helium expander.
-(Agrawal et al, 2003; Häussinger et al, 2005) The final liquid helium is produced by free expansion of the compressed gas.
+(Agrawal et al, 2003; Häussinger et al, 2005) The final liquid helium is produced by the free expansion of the compressed gas.

 A case study is presented by (Lindemann et al, 2010) on a recently commissioned (2010) helium production facility in Australia based on direct helium separation from natural gas using cryogenic separation.
-The helium plant at the Darwin LNG production facility comprise of a 3 % crude helium feed from an NRU (downstream of main cryogenic heat exchangers).
-The plant is capable of producing 2.6 ton per day of liquid helium (860 liter per hour) with a purity of 99.999 %.
+The helium plant at the Darwin LNG production facility comprises of a 3 % crude helium feed from an NRU (downstream of main cryogenic heat exchangers).
+The plant is capable of producing 2.6 ton per day of liquid helium (860 litres per hour) with a purity of 99.999 %.
 This process utilises a two-stage cryogenic flash process, hydrogen oxidation reactor and two PSA units.

 The nitrogen-rich feed is compressed to 2 bar and upgraded by cooling to 80.5 K in the first nitrogen removal stage, where part of the nitrogen is condensed to give a helium-enriched stream of 26 %.
 The gas is then warmed to ambient temperature, compressed to 31 bar and mixed with air to feed the hydrogen oxidation reactor.
 The water and carbon dioxide formed are removed in a PSA unit.
 After hydrogen removal, the helium-enriched gas is cooled to 81 K (second nitrogen condensation stage), producing a 93 % helium vapour stream.
 The upgraded helium stream is further cooled to 68 K, then flashed to provide a product of 99 % helium.
 Traces of nitrogen are removed (< 5 ppmv) in the final purification stage by means of a cryogenic PSA unit.
 The world's largest helium production facility (Ras Laffan Helium Plant in Qatar) with a production capacity of 17.7 ton per day and feed gas composition of 0.04 % helium, is based on the same cryogenic distillation principles.
 Each of the seven LNG production trains has its own helium recovery unit installed at the cold end of the LNG process to upgrade crude helium produced.
 (Daly, 2005)